software-tools-books/js4ds/_en/callbacks.md

 the function will use the right one.
 The way every modern language implements this is to use a [call stack](../gloss/#g:call-stack).
-Instead of putting all our variables in one big table, we have one table for global varibles and one extra table for each function call.
+Instead of putting all our variables in one big table, we have one table for global variables and one extra table for each function call.
 This means that if we assign 100 to `x`, call `oneMore(2 * x + 1)`,